EmbarkStudios/rust-gpu/docs/src/codegen-args.md

 ### `--spirt-passes PASSES`

 Enable additional `SPIR-🇹` passes, as listed in `PASSES` (comma-separated).
+Their implementation can be found in [`rustc_codegen_spirv::linker::spirt_passes`](../../crates/rustc_codegen_spirv/src/linker/spirt_passes).

-_Note: passes that are not already enabled by default are considered experimental and likely not ready for production use, this flag exists primarily for testing.*
+_Note: passes that are not already enabled by default are considered experimental and likely not ready for production use, this flag exists primarily for testing._

 ### `--dump-spirt-passes DIR`